 You are likely to be required to commit for a reasonable length of time, but will usually have the costs of travel, board and lodging met.
 Often you will receive a payment equivalent to a local wage.

 If you don't have skills and experience that are in demand you are likely to have to pay the costs of your trip abroad.
 With flights, insurance, staff costs, administration, board and lodging to consider, these costs can run to thousands of pounds.

 Indeed, some volunteering overseas might be better described as a working holiday.

 The key thing, if you undertake such a trip, is to try and make sure that you will actually be doing some good, that you will be safe and that you will get value for money.
 Try to speak to other people who have volunteered with the organisation and find out as much as you possibly can before you pay any money or make a commitment.

 The overseas volunteering organisations listed here are not endorsed or approved by us.

 Visit the Foreign & Commonwealth Development Office pages for the latest travel advice about where's safe and where isn't.

 The London Metropolitan University Job Shop does not support volunteering in orphanages abroad, whether undertaken by organised groups or individuals for short or longer periods of time.
 We pledge not to advertise these to our students and we will endeavour to ensure that such opportunities are neither facilitated nor promoted within our institution.

 We believe in the power of volunteerism and support and encourage student learning experiences and overseas volunteering opportunities that strive for the highest standards of child protection and best practice for ethical engagement.

-This pledge has been designed by the Better Volunteering, Better Care group, which the LSE Volunteer Centre is a supporting member.
+This pledge has been designed by the Better Volunteering, Better Care group, of which the LSE Volunteer Centre is a supporting member.
 Please read the LSE blog post setting out why we won’t promote orphanage volunteering.